dennowiggle/Retro-PETER/Hardware/README.md

 * [RANDY](RANDY "RCBUS Adapter to Nouveau Design.
 Yeah!") is a bus adapter from RCBUS to John's Basement [2067-Z8S180](https://github.com/johnwinans/2067-Z8S180/) card.
 * [ZORO](ZORO "Z8S180 On RCBUS Only.") is a Z180 RCBUS CPU card.
 * [SEWER](SEWER "Simple Eval With EZ80F91 on RCBUS") is an eZ80 CPU card.
+* [ANALYZER](Analyzer "Logic Analyzer for RCBUS using PI PICO 2") is a 5V tolerant 72 channel logic analyzer for RCBUS.